 c) are directly involved in the implementation.

-To learn more about the VCW, please explore the videos of some of past non-confidential projects at www.openVCW.com as well as this site: www.ValueCreationWheel.com.
+To learn more about the VCW, please explore the videos of past non-confidential projects at www.openVCW.com and this site: www.ValueCreationWheel.com.

 Please contact us (lflages @novasbe.pt) if you wish to learn more about the VCW.